 - All travel plans, including flight numbers/itineraries and rental car reservations

 - The name of the tournament being attended, as well as a contact person representing the tournament

 - In the event of an emergency, Reed College Student Engagement staff must be notified by a member of the traveling student team, only after appropriate action has been taken to ensure the immediate safety of students and others (calling 911, going to the ER, etc.).

 - Two weeks after each trip, the signator will meet with Student Engagement staff to debrief the trip and begin planning any future trips.

-- Students of legal age are permitted to drink during Reed-sponsored trips, as long as the use of alcohol does not negatively impact their representation of Reed.
+- Students of legal age are permitted to drink during Reed-sponsored trips, as long as alcohol use does not happen while students are actively participating in the academic/team/tournament activity and does not negatively impact their representation of Reed.
 For further information, see the Reed Drug and Alcohol Policy.

 Adoption Date: Fall 2011

 Updated: Fall 2023